Best travel eSIM for Morocco in 2026

 Is there 5G coverage for eSIMs in Morocco?

 Possibly, but it is new.
 Maroc Telecom, Orange Maroc and Inwi launched commercial 5G nationwide in November 2025, with roll-out focused first on major cities and tied to coverage targets ahead of events Morocco is hosting.
 Whether an eSIM reaches 5G depends on the network it rides and the plan.
-Simscanner does not yet publish a verified per-brand 5G figure for Morocco; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Morocco in the speed section.

 How do I activate an eSIM before arriving in Morocco?